-The different page elements are passed as an array in the second parameter.
-The array keys correspond to elements in the layout.
-The array values contain the html that should be displayed in those areas:
+The content sections are passed as an array in the second parameter.
+The array keys correspond to sections in the layout, the choice of layout will determine which sections to pass.
+The array values contain the html that should be displayed in those areas.
+Examples of two common layouts: